A person with an e - bike on a hilltop, highlighting e - bike tires' role in connecting to terrain, as discussed in the tire maintenance guide.

 Updated: Author: ErpanOmer

-E-Bike Tire Lifespan: What Affects Durabilityf
+E-Bike Tire Lifespan: What Affects Durability

 Three Factors That Determine Your Tire Lifespan

-Terrain Types and Weather Conditionsf
+Terrain Types and Weather Conditions

 Where you ride makes a big difference in how long your tires last.
-Pavement walks, gravel roads, and off-road
+Pavement, gravel roads, and off-road trails all wear down tires much faster than smooth concrete.
+Sharp objects like glass and thorns can cut, and rocks and steps can damage the sidewalls.

 Rider Weight and Riding Habits